rlagusrud61/moodify-design/docs/Final Project Plan.md

             1. Handles sending the proper bit stream to the NeoPixel LEDs we have used in our project for the colour, brightness being displayed on the pixels.
             2. We fill the RGB_LED strip with the color we specify using the library function self.fill()
             3. Then when we want to show the colour, we use self.show() command of the library to display the colour to the physical LED.
-        - Depending on the call from the Moodify™ Driver it turns ON
+        - Depending on the call from the Moodify Driver it turns ON
             1. Manual LED mode
                 a.
 Showing the current colour using methods summarised above
             2. Turns on the Lights in Mood Lighting Mode